sciZer0/7/v/README.md

 <h3 align="center">Problem 7</h3>

-Fundamental Problem 7 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, over-collateralized, ultra-stable and importantly, safe stablecoin — meaning, among other things, which never relies on banks and multi-signatures, and where a code bug can never result in losing funds of users.
+Fundamental Problem 7 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, trustless, over-collateralized, ultra-stable and importantly, safe stablecoin — meaning, among other things, which never relies on banks and multisigs, and where a code bug can never result in losing funds of users.

-Without the ideal stablecoin, plus having all these fundamental problems above, getting adoption for crypto in general is extremely-hard, if ever possible.
+Without the ideal stablecoin, plus having all these fundamental problems above, getting adoption for crypto in general is extremely-hard.

 Ideally, a blockchain must have the ideal stablecoin from day one.